psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 teaching: 40
 exercises: 10
 questions:
-- "How do I analyse a lot of large files efficiently?"
+- "How do I analyze a lot of large files efficiently?"
 objectives:
 - "Perform a Map-Reduce style operation to extract information from large files and collect these into one final answer." key points:
 - "Searching through a large file is bound by the speed that I can read-in the file."
-- "Having a set of files, the result of searching one file is indepent of searching its sibling."
+- "Having a set of files, the result of searching one file is independent of searching its sibling."
 - "HPC clusters have very powerful parallel file systems, that offer the best speed if data is accessed in parallel."
 - "The operation of searching through a file can be mapped to individual nodes on the cluster. (map step)"
 - "After the map step has been completed, all sub-results have to be reduced to one final result. (reduce step)"